Skip to main content

 • November 1 for domestic applicants

 Our students are employed in positions in local, state, and federal governments, nonprofits, higher education, the corporate world, and/or have continued on with their education.
-The job placements for 2022-2023 MPA graduates are:
+53% of Preservice Student Internships turned into full time employment.
+The job placements for 2023 – 2024 MPA graduates are:

 Some examples of where our students have been placed include: